 You can find Catfish species everywhere.
 Its family belongs to the Siluriformes Group, which consists of about 30 families including 436 genera, making it the most versatile group of vertebrates on the planet.
 In other words, if you count four species of freshwater fish, out of it; one will be a catfish!
-This spectacular diversity proves that these species with whiskers have evolved to be perfectly set into a legion of niches; still, many fish hobbyists consider these fish to be a brown, cumbersome, armored beast or be-whiskered, sleek predator.
-But most of the catfish does not belong to these stereotypes.
+This spectacular diversity proves that these species with whiskers have evolved to be perfectly set into a legion of niches; still, many fish hobbyists consider these fish to be brown, cumbersome, armored beasts or be-whiskered, sleek predators.
+But most of the catfish do not belong to these stereotypes.

 The Kryptopterus vitreous species is a small fish belonging to the Asian glass catfish group, and is commonly referred as glass catfish in the aquarium trade world.
 You can find this fish commonly in the freshwater aquarium, but still the taxonomy of this species is not fully resolved.

 Ghost Glass Cats, commonly termed as Ghost Fish, Indian Ghosts, Glass Cats or Glass Catfish have a peaceful temperament and are usually considered as a good community species.
 They serve as wonderful pets to their owners and provide fun and enjoyment for long hours.
 They are named so because they have a glass or ghost-like appearance.
 They prefer dull lights in their habitat, as they are seen more energetic and active during the dusk or dawn time.
 They are considered to be a perfect schooling fish, and hence cannot live alone in the aquariums or ponds.
 So you can add some other Ghost Glass fish in their tanks or ponds.